Hardware Connection Guide

 If you select "ASCII", you can get all the numerical data generated by the BIS monitor.

 You can get a 128Hz EEG wave by selecting "Legacy Binary" and selecting the BIS (binary) option in the Vital Recorder program.
+When the setting is finished, save and return to Home.

 You can see the serial port on the back of the device.
 Connect a direct serial cable here.
 If you connect the cross cable by mistake, you will see the following screen.